Jeffrey2081/arch-bspwm/README.md

    sudo dd if=archlinux.iso of=/dev/sdX bs=4M status=progress && sync
    ```
    (Replace `/dev/sdX` with your USB drive.)
-3. 🏁 Boot from the USB and install Arch Linux using `archinstall`, selecting the **minimal** preset or from my [https://github.com/Jeffrey2081/arch-install](arch-install script)
+3. 🏁 Boot from the USB and install Arch Linux using `archinstall`, selecting the **minimal** preset.
 4. 🏗️ After installation, clone this repository and run the setup script:
    ```bash
    git clone https://github.com/Jeffrey2081/arch-bspwm.git